luciusmagn/lambdas-and-logos/book.typ

 ]
 and if it is internally consistent.#footnote[
     Some languages are internally inconsistent intentionally, the chief among them being Perl.
-This is fine, since it has justification, although it may not be your (or my) cup of tea.
-On the other hand PHP is internally inconsistent because it is a patchwork language of dubious heritage.
+This is fine, since it has justification, although it may not be y(our) cup of tea.
+On the other hand, PHP is internally inconsistent because it is a patchwork language of dubious heritage.
 ].
 These are fairly difficult requirements, and generally, one can point out flaws in the design of any programming language.
 A lot of time, a programmer may reject a programming language as "bad" because